0catac0/co/README.md

 By default the database is created as ~/.co/co.db.

-Co looks for a .coconfig file.
+Co looks for a .coconfig file in your home directory.
-You may specify a custom location for a database as a key value pair, with 'db' as the key;
+In this config file, you may specify a custom location for a database as a key value pair, with 'db' as the key;

   db=/home/0catac0/dropbox/co.db